BenLand100/srbot/README.md

 # ScapeRune Bot

-Jupyter notebooks contain scripts that use the srbot Python library to automate tasks in ScapeRune.
+Jupyter notebooks contain scripts that use the srbot Python library to automate tasks in RuneScape servers circa 2006.
+Originally written for Scaperune and now targeted at 2006Rebotted.

 # Setup

-Strongly recommended to run ScapeRune in a VNC session and set the DISPLAY varible to the VNC display.
+Strongly recommended to run RuneScape in a VNC session and set the DISPLAY varible to the VNC display.
 This code uses the system mouse and keyboard.

 # Usage